Oculus VR spinoff Fable Studio makes big debut at Sundance

 Fable Studio debuted its new virtual reality experience Wolves in the Walls this weekend at the Sundance Film Festival, and it also took the lid off its other projects that combine interactivity, VR, and cinema.

-Fable Studio was born after Facebook closed its Oculus Story Studio in May 2017, and it received funding for Wolves in the Walls from Oculus.
-It’s an adaptation of a story from Neil Gaiman, creator of comics and books such as The Sandman, Coraline, and American Gods.
+Fable Studio was born after Facebook closed its Oculus Story Studio in May, and it received funding for Wolves in the Walls from Oculus.
+It’s an adaptation of a story from Neil Gaiman, creator of landmark comics and books such as The Sandman, Coraline, and American Gods.
 Edward Saatchi, executive producer of the VR project, told me in an interview that the story will be told in three chapters, with the first one debuting at Sundance.

 The ambition is to push VR storytelling in new directions, like Oculus Story Studio’s earlier projects such as Lost and Henry.
 The latter won an Emmy award for best VR animated short.
 Saatchi said that the main character of Wolves in Walls, Lucy, has eyes that follow your movements.
 She needs your help, since no one else in her home believes that there are really wolves inhabiting the walls.